pmoule/go2hal/README.md

 {}
 ```
 There's potential for more :smile:
+###Add a Link Relation
 So let's add a `self` Link Relation.
+Additionally we attach a single Link Object.
 ```go
 link := &hal.LinkObject{ Href: "/docwhoapi/doctors"}